-C. Lynn Andersen’s career in genealogical research started in 1985 when she got hooked on genealogy from researching her Mid-South region roots.
+C. Lynn Andersen’s career in genealogical research started in 1985 when she got hooked on genealogy from researching her US Southern roots.
 Her ancestors migrated to Kentucky in the early 1800s through Maryland, North Carolina, Pennsylvania, and Virginia.

-She began taking clients professionally in 1992, and received an accreditation through the The International Commission for the Accreditation of Professional Genealogists, ICAPGen in 2006.
+She began taking clients professionally in 1992, and received an accreditation through the International Commission for the Accreditation of Professional Genealogists, ICAPGen (TM) in 2006.
 ICAPGen, is a professional credentialing organization dedicated to testing an individual’s competence in genealogical research.
-She is accredited in the Mid-South States Region which includes the states of Kentucky, Missouri, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia) and the US Southeast Region (Alabama, Georgia, Florida, Mississippi, and South Carolina).
+She is accredited in the US Upper South Region (Kentucky, North Carolina, Tennessee, Virginia, and West Virginia) and the US Southeast Region (Alabama, Georgia, Florida, Mississippi, and South Carolina).

-She was accepted as a Daughter of the American Revolution in 2016.
-Currently, she is writing a book of stories about her Daughters of the American Revolution and Their Stories (Watch for it on Lulu.com for availability).
+She was accepted as a Daughter of the American Revolution in 2016 She has recently authored a book titled: My Patriot Ancestors of the American Revolution and Their Stories (Watch for it on Lulu.com for availability).

 Lynn was born and raised in Kentucky.
 She has lived in Fairborn, Ohio, Las Vegas, Nevada and currently lives in Tooele, Utah.
 Lynn is married to Robert Andersen.
-They have 9 children, 19 grandchildren, and 2 great grandchildren.
+They have 9 children, and 19 grandchildren grandchildren.
 When she is not doing genealogical research, Lynn enjoys reading romance novels and spending time with her family, especially her grand children.